junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean rounds his eyes, his voice on the edge of snapping.
 "I know what PTSD is, and this ain't that, alright?"

-Sam debates whether to point out that Dean didn't handle that well after he came back from Hell or Purgatory no matter how normal he pretended to be, maybe this is just like those times.
+Sam debates whether to point out that Dean didn't handle that well after he came back from Hell or Purgatory, no matter how normal he pretended to be; maybe this is just like those times.
 But judging by Dean's face, he swallows the thought back.
 "You talked to Cas about that yet?" is what he decides to go with.

 "No..."
 Dean pauses, looks around, pauses again, and then almost amused, "Did... did he oversleep even later than us?"

 Sam throws up his hands to mean "I have no idea."

 The next thought coming immediately after hits both of them at the same moment.
-Dean stiffens and Sam straights up from pouring newly made coffee.
+Dean stiffens, and Sam straightens up from pouring newly made coffee.
 They share a tense look.

 It can't be good.
 Angels don't sleep, and the few other times when Cas did sleep, he was either dying of a lack of grace or already became human.
-Or worse, the no-show could be another quiet leave without goodbye where he decides to do his own things, and that usually doesn't turn out very well.
+Or worse, the no-show could be another quiet leave without goodbye where he decides to do his own thing, and that usually doesn't turn out very well.

 Dean and Sam rush towards the guest room.

-Dean gets there first and starts bumping on the door.
+Dean gets there first and starts banging on the door.
 "Cas, you in there?"
-He raises voice over his own pounding noise.
+He raises his voice over his own pounding noise.

 A mumbling voice answers from inside, but sounds a hell lot like moaning.
 Dean lets out a breath that he doesn't know he was holding, but almost immediately holds it again.

-They both tilt head and stick closer to the door trying to make out what Cas is saying, but the door that usually is too thin to hold anything back suddenly seems too sound-proof now to catch any sentence.
+They both tilt their heads and stick closer to the door, trying to make out what Cas is saying, but the door that usually is too thin to hold anything back suddenly seems too soundproof now to catch any sentence.

 Dean takes two steps back and lifts one leg, ready to kick his way in, when Sam is right on time to put a hand in front of him to stop.
-"Whoa, hey, you want to maybe try turn the door knob first?"
+"Whoa, hey, you want to maybe try turning the doorknob first?"

-Dean gives him a glance, not at all guilty of unable to think straight.
+Dean gives him a glance, not at all guilty of being unable to think straight.
 "Good idea."

-He turns the door knob, and the door opens obediently.
+He turns the doorknob, and the door opens obediently.
 Dean deliberately ignores Sam's look on the back of his head.

-Cas is in the room, sitting by his clean unslept-in bed, hands pressed firmly on the temple, eyes shut tight, looking too concentrated that it looks very close to pain.
+Cas is in the room, sitting by his clean, unslept-in bed, hands pressed firmly on the temple, eyes shut tight, looking too concentrated that it looks very close to pain.

 Dean dashes inside, holding him around the shoulder, shaking slightly.
-"Hey, hey Cas, buddy, what's wrong?
+"Hey, hey, Cas, buddy, what's wrong?
 What happened?"

 Cas looks like he has to take great effort to put his hands down and set the volume in his head lower before he can even try to start talking.

 "It's angel radio."
 He looks at Dean with a grimace, his face wrinkled with pain.
-"Something is happening to the angels, they're getting sick and dying fast.
+"Something is happening to the angels; they're getting sick and dying fast.
 From what I can hear, it's contagious and deadly.
 So much voice, so much agony.
 I have to go now."

 "Wait, wait, hold on a sec, Cas, not so fast."
 Dean presses him back to bed right when Cas tries to stand up.
 "Contagious and deadly, you say?"